MicrosoftLearning/implement-security-through-pipeline-using-devops/Instructions/Labs/APL2001_M02_L02_Managed_Identity_for_Projects_and_Pipelines.md

 - Deploy the eShopOnWeb application

 > [!NOTE]
-> If you do already have a service principal, you can proceed directly to the next task.
+> If you do already have a service principal and a service connection to your Azure subscription named **azure subs**, you can proceed directly to the next task.

 You will need a service principal to deploy Azure resources from Azure Pipelines.